umbralcalc/bants/README.md

 ### BAyesian Networks for Time Series forecasting

-This is a python class for building Gaussian process networks which use a layer of kernel convolutions and then a layer of linear variance couplings to generate posteriors for generic n-dimensional time series data.
+This is a python class for building Bayesian networks to forecast generic n-dimensional time series data.
 Work in progress.